 She sighed a great relief and smiled.
 She thanked him as they shook hands, 'I thank you!'

-'Oh, thank you, for riding the earth of this devious madman!'
+'Oh, thank you, for ridding the earth of this devious madman!'

 She rose to her feet and excused herself afterwards.
 It was time for her artistic act.
 The last aspectable image Mr Whitby had of Miss Schiller was her performance with the cabaret dancers, who were aligned side to side to her.
 He departed the nightclub and Paris and had returned to London, with the satisfaction of knowing that the duplicitous craven Mr Duvauchelle had met the same fate of his inconsiderate victims.
 At times, the truth is apposite to the aposteriori investigation, when it is a prerequisite for the paragon of a murder.
 The worst connivance ever committed by Mr Duvauchelle was the disparate crime of the impardonable sin attained.